Reopening Your Facility in the “New Normal”

 - Rank budgetary needs and their importance for easier understanding

 - Include budget adjustments for increasing and decreasing waves of cases that are outside the organization’s control

-- Focus on cleaning for health and make sure high-touch areas are sanitized while occupants remain in the building
+- Focus on cleaning for health and make sure high-touch areas are disinfected and air quality is monitored while occupants remain in the building

 - Be willing to remove access to areas of the building that may be dangerous, due to their high probability of gathering crowds

 - Communicate that reducing the spread COVID-19 is the job of everyone, not just facility managers and cleaning staff, so it is important to gain the participation from management and employees to help reduce additional expenses

 - Rework the operation’s scope of work (SOW) so that the sanitizing, disinfection and adjustments to ventilation occur at the most important areas and during the times it is needed.

 - Consider all parties—owners, building managers, occupiers—when developing individual responsibilities and processes